Adyen/adyen-commercetools/extension/docs/DevelopmentAndDeploymentGuide.md

   - [Contribution](#contribution)

 ## Parameters
-In order to make the extension module working, following parameters have to be provided to the Extension module by using environment variables.
+In order to make the extension module working, following environment variables should be provided:

 | Name | Content | Required | Default value |
 | --- | --- | --- | --- |